d8sychain/Request-Tracker-Install-Script/README.md

    * Supply domain name and organization
    * Indicate if you're behind a reverse proxy
    * Indicate if you're using SSL
-   * Provide MySQL root password
+   * Provide MariaDB root password
-   * Set RT MySQL database and user passwords
+   * Set RT MariaDB database and user passwords

 5. Wait for the script to complete.
 It will: